 Quantitative and qualitative studies utilize different methodologies.
 Similarly, both approaches require different methods and processes when it comes to avoiding bias.

 In terms of qualitative studies, researchers can avoid bias by being aware of its many forms.
-Knowing what to avoid is an excellent first step towards accurate and valid research.
+Knowing what to avoid is an excellent first step toward accurate and valid research.
 Given that language plays a crucial role in qualitative studies, you must also be very careful in designing survey questions.
 Neutral language must be favored over biased and loaded words.
 Not to mention, you must make your surveys quick, simple, conversational, and engaging.

 Unlike qualitative studies, researchers can eliminate bias in quantitative studies.
 You can utilize different statistical tests such as z-test and t-test to determine the authenticity and integrity of your results.
 You may want to choose your respondents wisely.
 Randomization, for example, can help eliminate bias.
-However, if you’re doing long-term researches, you may want to pick respondents from the same age group or the same community.
+However, if you’re doing long-term research, you may want to pick respondents from the same age group or the same community.

 Of course, you must, at all times, refrain from using methods that steer results to confirm your hypothesis.